mhedgpeth/mhedgpeth.github.io/_posts/2014-09-03-escaping-with-the-news.md

       </td>

       <td >
         None.
 I am not subject to torture or defining what torture is in the coming months as far as I know.
-In fact if I were to be tortured, I’m not sure that this report would have anything to do with how I would be treated.
+In fact if I were to be tortured, I'm not sure that this report would have anything to do with how I would be treated.
       </td>
     </tr>